MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md

 ### 3. Create a Google Play Account

 [**Sign up on Google Play console**](https://play.google.com/apps/publish/signup/)  in order to publish your app on the Google Play Store.
-This is required only if you require mobile app for Microsoft Community Training instance.
+This is required only if you require mobile app for Community Training instance.

 > [!NOTE]
 > This step may be done later after installation.